Choosing a legal form for your business

 What is a legal form?

-If you are alone, then a sole proprietorship or limited liability company (bv) is often the best option.
-Take stock of what risks you face, and think about them.
-Many risks can be reduced with insurance and good contracts.
-If you are doing business with several people, you can choose several legal forms.
+If you are working alone, a sole proprietorship or private limited company (bv) is often the best option.
+Make a list of the risks you face and think carefully about them.You can reducemanyrisks with insurance and good contracts.
+If you are doing business with several people, you can choose fromseveral legal forms.

 Determine how you want to be liable

-Determine what is most fiscally beneficial
+Determine what is most favorable from a tax perspective

-Legal form for startups
+Legal form for start-ups

-Formation requirements by legal form
+Requirements for incorporation by legal form

-Freelancer and freelancer
+Freelancer and self-employed person

 What legal forms are there?